bredfield/blueprint-web/README.md

 # Blueprint (Web)

 Blueprint is a slightly opinionated front-end template for jump starting web projects.
-It can be utilized on it's own, or within a larger system (Wordpress, for example).
+It can be utilized fully or in pieces; on it's own, or within a larger system (Wordpress, for example).

 ## Includes: